Order a document or search

 Email us your enquiry

-We can search original documents held in our collections to find the information you're looking for.
+We can search original documents held in our collections to help you find the information you're looking for.

 That includes family history and house history, or a detailed search of the catalogues.
 We also provide a transcription and translation service of documents.

-To help us do the search, let us know relevant information such as dates, names and places.
+To help us do the search, let us know your requirements, along with relevant information such as dates, names and places.
+Please prioritise your requirements and we will answer as many questions as possible in the time you have purchased.

 We'll provide you with a report within 10 working days.